Reginald Pinney: First World War

-Brigade commander in France
+Brigade commander

-Following the outbreak of the First World War in August 1914, the British Expeditionary Force (BEF) of seven Regular Army divisions was mobilised for service in France.
+Following the outbreak of the First World War in August 1914, the British Expeditionary Force (BEF) of seven Regular Army divisions (six infantry and one cavalry) was mobilised for service in France.
 At the same time, the TF was activated to replace them for home defence duties.
-The BEF represented almost all the Regular units stationed in the United Kingdom, but only about half the strength of the Regular Army; the remainder was scattered in various stations around the British Empire, mainly in India and the Mediterranean.
+The BEF represented almost all the Regular units stationed in the United Kingdom, but only about half the total strength of the Regular Army; the remainder was scattered in various stations around the British Empire, mainly in India and the Mediterranean.
 These units were withdrawn as quickly as they could be replaced by Indian or Territorial units, and formed into new divisions to reinforce the BEF.

 The Wessex Division—now numbered as the 43rd—had been assigned for duty in India to free up Regular units there, with its staff and support units held back to form the framework of the new 8th Division, which was formed from returning Regular battalions.
-As a result, Pinney, promoted in August to the temporary rank of brigadier general, was relieved from command of his Territorial brigade in October and assigned to command the newly formed 23rd Infantry Brigade, made up from three battalions that had been on garrison duty in Malta and one from Egypt.
+As a result, Pinney, promoted in August to the temporary rank of brigadier general, was relieved from command of his Territorial brigade in October and assigned as the first general officer commanding (GOC) of the newly formed 23rd Infantry Brigade, made up from three battalions that had been on garrison duty in Malta and one from Egypt.
 The four battalions of Pinney's 23rd Brigade were the 2nd Cameronians, 2nd Devonshires, 2nd Middlesex and 2nd West Yorkshires; all from Malta bar the Devonshires in Egypt.
 All were Regular units, with very few reservists, but, having spent a long period in colonial stations, they were considered as only partially trained compared to the units serving with the BEF.